Azure/Enterprise-Scale/docs/wiki/Update-ALZ-Policies.md

 - When the initiative materializes, click the ellipsis and choose Assign.
 - Set relevant parameters for the initiative, then assign the policy to the scopes previously determined.

-fixme do one version where the initiative is updated as is as well fixme aka.ms/alz/repo